/*

 "Two-seven Echo Romeo, wind 050 at 12, runway 6, cleared to land."

 You land.
 Touchdown is smooth.
-You exit at Echo, taxi to Signature, shut down at 0941.
+You exit at Echo, taxi toward Signature, engine spooling down its sing-song whine.

 <<goto "Dec8_Taxi">>"Two-seven Echo Romeo, approved, turn right heading 270, descend and maintain 2,000, contact Morristown Approach 118.825."